 External Terms and Conditions

-for Conference & Event Business managed by Residential and Commercial Services (RCS)
+for Conference & Event Business managed by The University of Leeds Residential and Commercial Services (RCS)

 All arrangements relating to your organisation’s booking remain subject exclusively to these terms and conditions.

 When making your enquiry as to availability, a representative of RCS may make a provisional booking on your behalf.
 The booking is not binding at this stage.